bear8421/command-line-tool/README.md

 ## Install the Application

-Run this command from the directory in which you want to install your new Slim Framework application.
+Run this command from the directory in which you want to install your new CLI micro-framework application.

 ```shell
 composer create-project nguyenanhung/start-project-use-command [my-app-name]